 Tayasan – Negros Oriental

 Tayasan is a municipality in the province of Negros Oriental.
-According to the income classification for cities, municipalities and provinces in Philippines, Tayasan is a third class municipality.
+According to the income classification for cities, municipalities, and provinces in the Philippines, Tayasan is a third class municipality.
 The urbanization class of this municipality is classified as partly urban.
 According to the 2010 census, Tayasan municipality has a population of more than 35,000 residents.
 With an area of 15,420 ha, this town is one of those with a smaller urban area.

 Tayasan is sub-divided into 28 barangays.
 One acts as the center of the city whereas the other 27 are in the surrounding areas with some being several kilometers away from the municipality central barangay.
 This municipality is situated approximately 70 km northwest of Dumaguete, the capital City of Negros Oriental.

 Early Tayasan covered a much larger area that included the barrios of Ayung, Hinoba-an, and Himbabalud which in the end grew into the municipalities of Ayungon, La Libertad and Jimalalud respectively.
 Tayasan was named after a now extinct ornamental known as the ti-as.
 The municipality of Tayasan marked its bi-centennial year of founding in the year 1990.

 Filled with falls, lakes, and springs, Tayasan is one small yet outstanding place to visit.
 Located approximately 70km north of the Capital of Dumaguete City, transportation to Tayasan is quite simple.

 One way in getting to Tayasan is via a Ceres Bus.
 Air-conditioned buses will cost about Php 140.00 and will take about two and a half hours of traveling time from Dumaguete to Tayasan.
 Meanwhile, regular non-air conditioned buses will cost about Php 115.00 only.